Issue 1 | Bayesian thinking, building base rates with IRIS 2025 & cyber prediction markets

 Use Case 1: Establish Your Organization’s Base Rate

 Let’s start by estimating a base rate for a hypothetical healthcare organization with $800 million in annual revenue.
-This base rate reflects the annual probability of experiencing a significant security incident - one that requires public disclosure.
+This base rate represents the annual probability that the organization experiences at least one significant security incident, meaning an event that would reasonably be expected to require public disclosure.

-⚠️ These rates are for publicly disclosed events, not all security incidents.
-I recommend using a range to reflect reading uncertainty and real-world variability.
+⚠️ These probabilities reflect publicly disclosed events, not all security incidents.
+I strongly recommend working with ranges rather than single point estimates to account for both reading uncertainty and real-world variability.

 🔍 GenAI Prompt: